Would you rather listen to this article? Use the player below or download on iTunes.

 - Because you over indulged

 If you currently work out for the unacceptable reasons, make it a goal to choose one of the better ones listed above.
 Before each workout ask, Why am I doing this?
 Make sure it’s a good reason.
 Vow to no longer punish yourself with exercise.
-(Check out You Don’t Know Fit for more information and to find your fit formula.)
+Don’t look at food as something you have to earn.

 Like what you read?
 Never miss a thing!
 Sign up below to receive the newsletter.